 The 5 best biohacking hacks for beginners:

-- supplements: explore natural supplements such as omega-3 fatty acids, spermidine, vitamin D, magnesium or adaptogens (e.g. ashwagandha or rhodiola) that can promote health and performance.
-Note, however, that individual needs may vary, so it is advisable to talk to a doctor or nutritionist.
+Explore natural supplements such as omega-3 fatty acids, spermidine, vitamin D, magnesium or adaptogens (e.g. ashwagandha or rhodiola) that can promote health and performance.